 Facing drug trafficking, distribution, or possession with intent charges in Massachusetts is a serious matter.
 These charges carry severe penalties, including lengthy prison sentences, hefty fines, and devastating immigration consequences.
 At Erkan & Sullivan, P.C., we understand the gravity of these charges and are committed to providing a robust and strategic defense for our clients.
-Our expert lawyers, Murat Erkan and Ryan P. Sullivan, are here to reveal the top strategies for defending against these serious charges.
+Our expert drug lawyers, Murat Erkan and Ryan P. Sullivan, are here to reveal the top strategies for defending against these serious charges.
+Do not wait – seek the services of a skilled Lowell drug trafficking lawyer who knows how to successfully navigate the legal system and work toward the outcome you deserve.

 Understanding Drug Trafficking, Distribution, and Possession with Intent Charges